lightray22/andromeda-desktop-clients/README.md

 - `src/lib/andromeda` the core library that implements communication with the server
 - `src/bin/andromeda-cli` allows manual CLI communication with the backend
 - `src/bin/andromeda-fuse` and `src/lib/andromeda-fuse` for mounting with FUSE
-- FUTURE `src/bin/andromeda-sync` and `src/lib/andromeda-sync` for running directory sync operations
+- FUTURE `src/bin/andromeda-sync` and `src/lib/andromeda-sync` for running directory sync
 - `src/bin/andromeda-gui` a Qt-based GUI client for FUSE and directory sync

 # Building

-By default, all targets will be built.

-To build one individually, configure cmake targeted at the directory you desire to build, then make normally.
-This also will only require dependencies for that target.
-E.g. `cmake ../src/bin/andromeda-fuse; cmake --build .`.
-To only skip the Qt GUI, use `-DWITHOUT_GUI=1`.

 Run `tools/buildrel` for a release build.
 Run `tools/builddev` for a development build including unit tests.
 Or the manual steps:

 1. Make build folder `mkdir build; cd build`
 2. Initialize cmake `cmake -DCMAKE_BUILD_TYPE="Debug|Release" ..`
 3. Run compile `cmake --build .`

+By default, all targets will be built.
+To build one target individually, configure cmake targeted at the directory you desire to build, then make normally.
+This also will only require dependencies for that target.
+E.g. `cmake ../src/bin/andromeda-fuse; cmake --build .`.
+To only skip the Qt GUI, use `-DWITHOUT_GUI=1`.

 Cmake will automatically clone in-tree dependencies.
 By default, position-independent executables (PIE) are built.
 This can be disabled with `-DWITHOUT_PIE=1`.